-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Agency has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from two resources: property taxes and loans receivable.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.